 But what is a realistic target?
 Dive back into your financials and ask yourself:

-- What percentage of our COGS should our cloud costs be?
+- What percentage of our COGS should our cloud expenses be?
 Many SaaS product companies expect this to be as low as 10% but it can be much higher for some.

-- What is our projected growth and how will our cloud costs scale or impact profitability?
+- What is our projected growth and how will our costs scale or impact profitability?

 The main drivers of AWS costs are processor time, managed services, and transfer of data.
-Computing time and managed services are more straightforward pricing-wise than data transfer.
-Though you’re not typically charged for inbound data transfer or data transfer between AWS services within the same region, there are some exceptions.
-Outbound data transfer is aggregated across services and charged at the outbound data transfer rate; the more data you transfer, the less you pay per gigabyte.
+AWS pricing for computing time and managed services is fairly straightforward.
+While you’re not typically charged for inbound transfer of data or data transfer between Amazon services within the same region, there are some exceptions.
+Outbound data transfer is aggregated across services and charged at the outbound rate – the more data you transfer, the less you pay per gigabyte.

 What is Forecast Cost in AWS?

 We’re asked this question a lot!
-Amazon Cost Explorer’s Forecast Cost feature allows you to select a forecast time period to predict your costs for managing AWS services.
+Amazon’s Forecast Cost feature allows you to select a forecast time period to predict your costs for managing AWS services.
 You can use a forecast to estimate your AWS bill and set alarms and budgets based on predictions.
 Keep in mind:

 - It is based on past usage so isn’t 100% accurate as Amazon explains in this white paper.